Symplectic higher Auslander correspondence for type A: The derived equivalence FSf perfA

 Fix $n\geq 1$.
-We define the following Morsification of $\fhat_{n,1}$.
-First, define a preliminary Morsification $\whatcirc_{n,1}$ of $\fhat_{n,1}$ satisfying the following: \begin{enumerate}[i.] \item $\whatcirc_{n,1}$ is a \emph{good real deformation} (in the sense of \cite[Proposition~2.31]{Keating15}) of $\fhat_{n,1}$, i.e.\ it is a real polynomial deformation with real and non-degenerate critical points; \item Each critical value of $\whatcirc_{n,1}$ is either zero or positive. \end{enumerate}
+We define a Morsification $\what_{n,1}$ of $\fhat_{n,1}$.
+First, we choose a preliminary non-generic Morsification $\whatcirc_{n,1}$ of $\fhat_{n,1}$ satisfying the following: \begin{enumerate}[i.] \item $\whatcirc_{n,1}$ is a real polynomial deformation with real and non-degenerate critical points; \item Each critical value of $\whatcirc_{n,1}$ is either zero or positive. \end{enumerate}

-The existence of such Morsification follows from results of A'Campo and Gusein-Zade (developed independently in \cite{AC75} and \cite{GZ74}) on curve singularities, once one considers (via a process commonly known as \emph{stabilisation}, see for example \cite[Chapter~3]{SeidelBk} and \cite[Section~2]{FU11}) the curve singularity $\C \times \C_y \to \C$ defined by $\fhat_{n,1}(x)+ y^2$.
-The (derived) Fukaya-Seidel categories of a singularity and its stabilisation are known to be equivalent (\cite[Section~6]{Seidel10}).
-The Dynkin diagram associated to this singularity is the alternating $A_n$ quiver \cite[Section~2, Example~1]{AC75}.
-For completeness, one can check that an explicit description of $\whatcirc_{n,1}$ can be given as follows: